hschott/ready-websocket-plugin/README.md

 ## Websocket Test Steps

 This plugin allows publish messages to websocket servers and receive messages from them.
-It adds 3 new test steps:
+It adds 4 different test steps:

 * Publish using Websockets – to publish a message
 * Receive Websockets Message – to receive a message
 * Drop Websocket connection – to close or terminate a connection with websocket server
+* Open Websocket connection – to only open a connection with websocket server

 ### Lifetime of Websocket connections